 Get home safely

 No matter what time of year, there are many options to get home safely if you've had a drink or two.
 So, whether it's after work or play, make the smart choice.
 Remember, the best time to decide how to get home responsibly is before you start drinking.
+Here are some tips for planning a safe ride home.

 Police across the province look for impaired drivers at CounterAttack roadchecks during summer and winter.
 ICBC supports enforcement activities such as roadchecks to help make our roads safer for everyone.